 contributed by Mary of A Mary Road

-Vilnius Lithuania is not only another city in East Europe.
+Vilnius, Lithuania is not only another city in East Europe.
 If you are looking to explore this part of the world, Vilnius is worth a visit.
 It’s probably one of the cheapest places you can explore taking into account that it is the capital city.
 Vilnius is full of historical events and culture, the city is very open-minded and LGBTQA friendly.

 Exploring around is very easy, you can either walk through the Old Town or hop on a bicycle (which is very affordable to rent for a day or more), to go further out.
-Vilnius has also a lot of park around, in Summer, you can sit by the park, watch the locals go through their daily life or simply visit a local market where fresh fruits are being sold.
-Going to the next city like Kaunas or to the neighbouring country is very easy too, and affordable.
+Vilnius has also a lot of parks around, in Summer, you can sit by the park, watch the locals go through their daily life or simply visit a local market where fresh fruits are being sold.
+Going to the next city like Kaunas or to the neighboring country is very easy too, and affordable.
 There are cheap flights in and out of Vilnius within Europe.

 Plovdiv, Bulgaria